White Chocolate Raspberry Fat Bombs

 Coconut oil – You probably have this?
 I get the big tub at Costco.

 Freeze-dried raspberries – I LOVE freeze-dried berries and get them at Target or Trader Joe’s.
-I don’t eat them straight, but I use them in things.
+I don’t eat them straight, but I use them in recipes.
 Like, Strawberry Cream Nut Butter.
 Or Strawberry Cream Larabars.
 (I like the strawberries, can you tell?)
 I also pulverize them and mix them with buttercream when I make macarons — out of this world delicious.
 But we’re talking about low-carb stuff, so forget I mentioned macarons.
 Or buttercream.

 Cacao Butter – This was a new one for me.
 I’ve seen it used here and there and was curious about trying it.
 It’s an incredibly nutritious superfood — basically pure oil cold-pressed from cacao beans.
 It IS pricey, but you don’t use much in this recipe.
 I got some cacao butter on Amazon, but I think you can find it at healthy grocery stores or hippie supplement shops.
 OR you can probably substitute more coconut oil instead.
 The fat bombs might not stay hard for long at room temperature or be as portable if you do that, though.